 Most schools will let parents know ahead of time what supplies and materials are required for students.
-Arriving to school with the appropriate supplies and materials keeps children from feeling like the odd man out.
+Arriving at school with the appropriate supplies and materials keeps children from feeling like the odd man out.
 This is particularly true of younger students who are sensitive to feeling different or left out.
-It's also important to make sure lunch time arrangements has been made.
-If you child eats lunch at school, make sure they have money for lunch.
+It's also important to make sure lunch time arrangements have been made.
+If your child eats lunch at school, make sure they have money for lunch.
 If they take lunch to school, prepare a good lunch the night before so it's ready to go in the morning.

 Don't get rushed.

 The morning of the first day of school can often end up being a mad house – especially if you have more than one kid to get ready.
 In order to avoid the morning rush, get everything ready the night before.
 Make sure supplies are organized and in backpacks, lunches are made, clothes are laid out, and your child has her plan in place for her first day of school.
 Planning the night before will allow your child to get plenty of sleep, get out the door on time and not feel any additional anxiety.

 Parents often overlook the importance of a healthy diet for children, especially when they're going to school.
 A twinkie now and then is a welcome treat, but healthy snacks and a healthy lunch should be the norm.
 It's also important that children eat a healthy breakfast every morning.
 Children who skip breakfast don't have the energy or ability to focus and often have a hard time paying attention in class.